apache/celix/documents/development/README.md

 - New code should be reviewed through a pull request and no direct commits on the master branch are allowed.
   - At least 1 reviewer should review the code.
 - Hotfix pull request can be merged first and reviewed later, the rest is reviewed first and merged later.
-- Unit tests should be written for all code.
+- Unit tests should be written for all new code.
-- Code coverage should be measured and should be at least 95% for new code.
+- Code coverage should be measured and strive for a minimum of 95% code coverage.
-- For existing code, code coverage should be measured and should not decrease.
+- For existing code, maintain or increase the code coverage.
 - Code should be checked for memory leaks using AddressSanitizer.
 - Coverity scan are done on the master on a regular basis.
 Ideally new coverity issues should be fixed as soon as possible.